 Whenever I hear a city mentioned with glowing enthusiasm, I get a bit skeptical.
-I’ve learned that having expectations about a place often lead to disappointment.
-Places get built up so much in your head that reality can often never live up to your imagination.
-And so whenever people told me how amazingly wonderful Hamburg, Germany was, I heard them out and then promptly changed the subject.
+I’ve learned that having expectations about a place often leads to disappointment.
+Places get built up so much in your head that reality can often not live up to your imagination.
+And so whenever people told me how amazingly wonderful Hamburg, Germany, was, I heard them out and then promptly changed the subject.

 When I finally arrived in Hamburg, I wondered if it would be as good as everyone says it is.
 Even the Germans I had met told me it was a great city.

 Well, I can tell you that the rumors and hype are true — Hamburg is pretty wonderful.

 I may have only spent a few very quick days in this city, but that was long enough to see that Hamburg is an energetic city with a lot of hustle and bustle.
 People are on the move and things are happening here.
 Sitting in the main town square watching people go to and fro made me want to come back here.
 The energy, the sense of purpose in people’s walk, and the calmness of the street cafés amidst the bustle alluded to an eclectic and vibrant city.